 Step 1: Cut and spray paint PVC pipe

 Using a chop saw cut the 1″ diameter PVC pipe down to length.
 They come in 10 foot lengths, and I cut mine down to about 9 feet.
 The diameter is measured as the inside diameter.
-So for 1″ diameter inside, the outside diameter is closer to 1.5″ which I found was a good size for the grommet curtains I bought.
+So for 1″ diameter inside, the outside diameter is closer to 1.5″.
+This was a good size for the grommet curtains I bought.

 Step 2: Assemble the brackets